Old Guide's Cemetery

 Three of Dr. John Croghan's tuberculosis patients lie buried here.
 They lived their last days underground in consumptive huts in a failed hospital they shared with 13 other patients.

 Also see . . .
 Stephen Bishop.
 Stephen Bishop was an early cave explorer and often considered the first guide at Mammoth Cave.
 Born as an African-American Slave, Bishop became world famous betwen 1838 and 1857 after he authored books and maps of Mammonth cave which were widely distributed, even spread overseas.
-(Submitted on August 28, 2017, by Sandra Hughes of Killen, Usa.)
+(Submitted on August 28, 2017, by Sandra Hughes Tidwell of Killen, Alabama, USA.)

 Credits.
 This page was last revised on August 30, 2017.
-This page originally submitted on August 28, 2017, by Sandra Hughes of Killen, Usa.
-This page has been viewed 58 times since then and 22 times this year.
-Photos: 1, 2, 3. submitted on August 28, 2017, by Sandra Hughes of Killen, Usa. • Bill Pfingsten was the editor who published this page.
+It was originally submitted on August 28, 2017, by Sandra Hughes Tidwell of Killen, Alabama, USA.
+This page has been viewed 195 times since then and 49 times this year.
+Photos: 1, 2, 3. submitted on August 28, 2017, by Sandra Hughes Tidwell of Killen, Alabama, USA. • Bill Pfingsten was the editor who published this page.